TalariaSoftware/ncmanager-help/board/create-agenda.md

 ---

 An agenda
-lets everyone know
+provides notice
-what is going
+of what is going
 to be discussed
 in the meeting.
 This helps people decide